Is Garnier Cruelty-Free?

-Garnier is cruelty-free.
-The brand has confirmed their cruelty-free status with CFK.
-They don't test finished products or ingredients on animals, and neither do their suppliers or any third-parties.
-We've also verified that their products are not tested on animals anywhere in the world, including mainland China.
+Yes, Garnier is cruelty-free.
+They don't test their finished products or ingredients on animals, and neither do their suppliers or any third-parties.
+It's also verified that their products are not tested on animals anywhere in the world, including mainland China.

 Huge news!
 Garnier is now the largest drugstore hair care brand to be certified by Leaping Bunny.
 We have verified that they’re truly cruelty-free, meaning that no animal testing is going on at any point during production, from ingredients to finished product, anywhere in the world.
 This means that Garnier is NOT sold in mainland China, and is therefore not at risk of any post-market animal testing in the country.